markuman/scaling-fortnight/README.md

 ### configuration

-There are two arguments.
+There is one arguments.

-		sf <port> <host>
+		sf <configfile>

-Currently you cannot change the redis connection details.
-It will connect to `127.0.0.1:6379`
+The `<configfile>` is a Lua file where you can define redis connection and `scaling-fortnight` host and port.

 ### docker